Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization: Three-stage problems with generally convex objectives

 \subsection{Basic tools: inexact primal-dual stochastic approximation}

 In this subsection, we provide some basic tools for the convergence analysis of the DSA method.

-Our analysis will be centered around an inexact primal-dual stochastic approximation (I-PDSA) method, which consists of iterative applications of the SPDTs defined in \eqnok{def_dual_extra}, \eqnok{def_primal_proj} and \eqnok{def_dual_proj} to solve the generic saddle point problem in \eqnok{primaldual2.2}.
+In particular, we will develop an inexact primal-dual stochastic approximation (I-PDSA) method (see Algorithm~2), which consists of iterative applications of the SPDTs defined in \eqnok{def_dual_extra}, \eqnok{def_primal_proj} and \eqnok{def_dual_proj} to solve the generic stochastic saddle point problem in \eqnok{primaldual2.2}.

-Algorithm~2 formally describes the I-PDSA method for solving \eqnok{primaldual2.2}, which evolves from the primal-dual method by Chambolle and Pork in \cite{ChamPoc11-1}.
-The primal-dual method in \cite{ChamPoc11-1} is an efficient and simple method for solving saddle point problems, which can be viewed as a refined version of the primal-dual hybrid gradient method by Arrow et al.~\cite{arrow1958studies}.
-However, its design and analysis is more closely related to a few recent important works which established the ${\cal O}(1/k)$ rate of convergence for solving bilinear saddle point problems (e.g.,~\cite{Nest05-1,Nem05-1,MonSva10-1,he2012on}).
+The I-PDSA method evolves from the primal-dual method in \cite{ChamPoc11-1}, an efficient and simple method for solving saddle point problems.
+While the primal-dual method in \cite{ChamPoc11-1} can be viewed as a refined version of the primal-dual hybrid gradient method by Arrow et al.~\cite{arrow1958studies}, its design and analysis is more closely related to a few recent important works which established the ${\cal O}(1/k)$ rate of convergence for solving bilinear saddle point problems (e.g.,~\cite{Nest05-1,Nem05-1,MonSva10-1,he2012on}).
 In particular, it is equivalent to a linearized version of the alternative direction method of multipliers.
-The first stochastic version of the primal-dual method was studied by Chen, Lan and Ouyang~\cite{CheLanOu13-1} together with an accelerated scheme.
-Lan and Zhou~\cite{lan2015optimal} revealed some inherent relationship between Nesterov's accelerated gradient method and the primal-dual method, and presented an optimal randomized incremental gradient method.
-In this section, we provide a thorough analysis for an inexact version of stochastic primal-dual method that differ from the previous studies of stochastic primal-dual method in the following two aspects.
-First, we need to deal with stochastic and biased subgradient information about the value function $\tilde v$.
-Second, we will investigate how to guarantee the boundedness of output dual multiplier $\bar y_N$ in order to generate an approximate stochastic subgradient of $V$ with bounded variance.
+The first stochastic version of the primal-dual method was studied by Chen, Lan and Ouyang~\cite{CheLanOu13-1} together with an acceleration scheme and an extension to non-Euclidean projection.
+Using a special non-Euclidean geometry, Lan and Zhou~\cite{lan2015optimal} further established an inherent relationship between the primal-dual method and Nesterov's accelerated gradient method.
+However, to the best of our knowledge, none of existing stochastic primal-dual methods can deal with biased stochastic subgradient information for the value function $\tilde v$.
+Moreover, in order to generate an approximate stochastic subgradient of $V(\cdot, \xi)$ with bounded variance, we will show how to guarantee the boundedness of output dual solution, while none of existing stochastic optimization methods, including stochastic primal-dual methods, can guarantee the boundedness of the generated solutions.